-Looking for a weekend bush adventure?
+Looking for an easy weekend bush adventure?
 We’ve got you covered with an itinerary for this close-to-Adelaide gem.

 If you’re looking for a weekend escape from suburbia without spending hours on the road, Para Wirra Conservation Park is the place to go.
 Located just south of Gawler and less than an hour’s drive north from Adelaide, you’ll be immersing yourself in nature in no time.

 Set yourself up at Wirra Campground, situated at the eastern side of the park – it’s a great base for exploring this amazing park with its open grassy woodlands and deep rocky gorges.

 The campground has 19 campsites nestled amongst pink gums, grass trees and hop bush.
 All sites are wheelchair accessible with flat compacted gravel surfaces and some of the sites are suitable for small campervans and camper trailers, so please check the website details.

 You won’t be fully roughing it as the campground has accessible toilets, a basic camp kitchen and gas barbecues.
 And to really give you that authentic camping experience, each campsite has a campfire pit for use outside the fire ban season.